Feralthedogg/TreeSubWrapper/README.md

 # TreeSubWrapper

-TreeSubWrapper is a Python utility that simplifies the creation of subcommands for Discord bots using the `discord.py` library.
-It extends the functionality of `app_commands` to organize commands into intuitive groups.
-This library is designed to work seamlessly with both `discord.Client` and `discord.ext.commands.Bot` objects.
+TreeSubWrapper is a Python utility designed to simplify the creation of subcommands for Discord bots using the `discord.py` library.
+It extends the functionality of `app_commands` by enabling nested groups and intuitive command organization.
+This library integrates seamlessly with both `discord.Client` and `discord.ext.commands.Bot` objects.

+---

 ## Features

 - Simple subcommand creation using the `@tree_sub.command` decorator.
-- Automatically organizes commands into logical structures.
+- Support for nested groups to mimic hierarchical command structures.
-- Fully compatible with `discord.py`'s `app_commands` API.
+- Compatible with `discord.py`'s `app_commands` API.
 - Works with both `discord.Client` and `commands.Bot`.

 ---

 ## Installation

-Copy the `TreeSubWrapper` class and its dependencies into your project, or package it as a module if needed.
+Copy the `TreeSubWrapper` class into your project and use it directly.

 ---